khushaljethava/khushaljethava.github.io/_posts/2026-04-06-Time-Series-Forecasting-with-Python.md

 **Prophet:** Business metrics with strong seasonality and holidays, missing data, multiple time series.

 **LSTM:** Complex non-linear patterns, large datasets, when accuracy matters more than interpretability.
 If you want to automate the model selection process, [AutoML tools](/posts/AutoML-with-Python-Automated-Machine-Learning/) can help benchmark multiple approaches quickly.

+In my experience building generative chatbots with LSTM and BART architectures, I noticed that LSTMs are excellent at capturing sequential dependencies but require significantly more training data than statistical methods to outperform them.
+For most business forecasting tasks with less than two years of daily data, Prophet consistently gave us better results with a fraction of the effort.

 ## Key Takeaways